-I really didn’t believe that I would ever find one that fit within my budget, and I couldn’t believe my eyes when I spied it sitting on the other side of the room.
+I really didn’t believe that I would ever find one that fit within my budget, and I couldn’t believe my eyes when I spied it sitting on the other side of the room at the estate sale.

 Someone in the past had glued old fabric onto the back, which wasn’t a great look.

-I stood over it, guarding it so no one else would grab it, and motioned for hubby to come look at it.
+Standing over it and guarding it so no one else would grab it, I motioned for hubby to come take a look at it.

 I wish I had taken some “before” pictures, but unfortunately I didn’t.

 The cabinet sat in the garage for months while hubby worked on it in between renovations in the house, so I only have the “after” photos.